tassia/UNIX-W25-Lab8/I-true-and-false.md

 8. To restart the Linux system, you can use the command `reboot` or `shutdown -r now`, both of which only work as root.
 9. `.` is used to mark hidden files and folders.
 For example `.bashrc`.
 10. KDE Plasma is a Linux distribution that provides a similar user experience to Windows.

+added questions:
+1. The command chmod 777 sets file permissions to give full read, write, and execute access to everyone on a file or directory.
+2. Ubuntu is a Linux distribution that is based on Debian and is designed to be user-friendly for both beginners and advanced users.
+3.The root user doesnt have full administrative power 4.Public key is used to decrypt messages
+5.DevOps is a set of practices and tools that aims to improve collaboration between development and IT operations teams